mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 The command pattern of the infrared remote control is not unified among manufacturers, and the format is different.
 This book explains how to use Daikin's air conditioner. @<fn>{sitopp_maker}

 //footnote[sitopp_maker][About maker other than Daikin, there was a page that kindly explained variously when googled, so I introduced it in the section "In case of maker other than Daikin".
-Please refer to it. ]
+Please refer to it.]

-* Enter "Tools"-> "Include Libraries"-> "Manage Libraries"-> "IRsend" of Arduino IDE.
+* Enter "Tools" -> "Include Libraries" -> "Manage Libraries" -> "IRsend" of Arduino IDE.
 * Install the displayed library.